rob-luke/AuditoryStimuli-Experiments.jl/README.md

 This experiment...

-To execute this experiment run `julia --project=. threshold-3afc.jl`
+To execute this experiment run `julia --project=. threshold-3afc.jl` from the experiment subdirectory.

 #### Two Alternative Forced Choice Lateralisation Task (Lateralisation-2AFC)

 This experiment...

-To execute this experiment run `julia --project=. lateralisarion-2afc.jl`
+To execute this experiment run `julia --project=. lateralisarion-2afc.jl` from the experiment subdirectory.